We provide strategic policy advice to help you achieve your goals in highly regulated sectors.

 Our broad network of relationships with the EU institutions will help clients to ensure that decisions affecting their business are not taken without their voice being heard.

 At Bird & Bird, we spend a great deal of our time analysing our clients' sectors, anticipating trends, and assessing the impact of regulatory and policy changes.
 We advise on cutting-edge issues in highly regulated sectors including technology, communications, life science, healthcare, media, sports, automotive, financial services and energy.
-That Bird & Bird has been ranked in Tier 1 by Chambers Europe for Europe-wide Regulatory telecoms, media and technology (TMT), among other sectors, is testament to the consistency and quality of the service we provide.
+That Bird & Bird has been ranked in Tier 1 by Chambers Europe for Europe-wide regulatory telecoms, media and technology (TMT), among other sectors, is testament to the consistency and quality of the service we provide.

 Advance information is crucial for shaping any public affairs programme.
 Our team will act as an early warning system for forthcoming legislation that will change the way that you do business.
-Our expertise ranges from helping to place issues proactively on the legislative agenda, to providing support and strategic advice based on profound legal and regulatory knowledge and expertise and a thorough understanding of public policy and decision-making processes.
+Our expertise ranges from helping to place issues proactively on the legislative agenda, to providing support and strategic advice based on profound legal and regulatory knowledge and expertise together with a thorough understanding of public policy and decision-making processes.

 Our Regulatory & Public Affairs team will act as your energetic coach in reaching your policy goals.